UAE resident visa – guidelines 2019

 Step 1 - UAE business registration

-UAE offshore companies not eligible to obtain UAE resident visa
+UAE offshore companies are not eligible to obtain UAE resident visa

 Obviously enough, in order to open resident visa under a company, you need to register a company first.
 Important to remember - if you open an offshore company, or so-called international business company (JAFZA offshore, Ajman offshore or well-known RAK ICC offshore), it won’t be eligible for resident visas.
 If you want to have a resident visa, always make sure that you setup a Free Zone company (or a Mainland where you would deal with a local partner).

 Nowadays, the majority of the UAE Free Zones have an option of non-visa company registration.
-It can be called “Start-up package”, “Business center”, “Business club” etc. Always make sure that the package you have chosen will be eligible for resident visas.
-If you decided to open a non-visa package to start with, usually it is quite easy to convert it into a visa package for an additional price.
+It can be called “Start-up package”, “Business center”, “Business club” etc. Always make sure that the package you have chosen is be eligible for resident visas.
+If you decided to open a non-visa package to start with, usually it is quite easy to convert it into a visa package for an additional price later on.

 The company can be registered in any UAE Free Zone.
 Your visa will belong to the respective Emirate where this Free Zone is located.
 But it doesn’t mean you have to live there if you plan to settle in the UAE.
 You can have a visa from Fujairah Free Zone, but live in Dubai.